Let Us Help!

 There are a few ways to fund LTC:

 - Plan and obtain Medicaid

 If you have not planned for LTC and do not/cannot qualify for Medicaid, you may be faced with using a significant portion of your retirement assets to fund LTC.
 For those who choose to stay in their homes, they tend (statistically) to pay for at home care out of current assets such as stocks, bonds and mutual funds.
 To the extent a family member can assist with your needs then there may not be any additional financial costs incurred but the additional stress on the caregiver can be significant.
 The family caregiver may have a full-time job and/or a family of their own.
 Taking care of an older person or someone with a disability is not the same as taking care of an infant or toddler; the demand and stress is greater.

 Purchasing a LTCi policy is in many ways similar to homeowner’s insurance.
 You purchase it to protect a valuable asset but hope you never use it.
 If you never use your homeowner’s insurance you do not get anything back from the insurance company; they keep your premium.
 LTCi provides needed protection against the increasing cost of long-term care.
 The premium you pay is largely dependent on your age and health at the time of purchase.
 Like buying a car, though, you can add options which would increase the premium.
 Because many people do not consider purchasing a LTCi policy until later in life, the cost of the policy may be prohibitive.
 However, the cost of the LTCi policy should be evaluated against the likelihood the policy beneficiary will need LTC.
-Under New Jersey law, all LTCi policies are guaranteed renewable.
+Under Florida and New Jersey law, all LTCi policies are guaranteed renewable.

 Hybrid LTCi Policies

 Concerned by the use it or lose it nature of a LTCi policy, insurers have developed alternative products to help fund LTC should it be needed.
 Some life insurance and annuity policies can have a long-term rider attached them for an additional premium, of course.